"I love it when women fight over me...

-- The Ur Example is possibly Dragon Knight, a series of RPG H-Games that featured many romance quests that usually involved graphically explicit Hentai Sexual Encounters.
+- The Ur-Example is possibly Dragon Knight, a series of RPG H-Games that features many romance quests that usually involved graphically explicit Hentai Sexual Encounters.

 - In Final Fantasy VII, there is a moderate amount of nonlinearity in regards of Cloud's love life: depending on how well the player treats Tifa, Aeris, and Yuffie at the early stages, Cloud gets a date with one of them at one point.
 If he doesn't treat any of them well, he gets a "date" with the Scary Black Man Barret.

 - To a degree, this is also present in X as well.
 The Tidus/Yuna relationship is still central to the plot and two major cutscenes revolve around them, but by treating Lulu or Rikku well, Tidus can also develop a quasi-romantic relationship with either of them, to the point that Tidus' final overdrive where a character helps can feature any of the women, depending on who Tidus has the most affection levels with.
 Word of God confirms that different ending sequences if Tidus had preferred either character over Yuna were intended, but there was insufficient room on the disc for them.

 - This one is more of a friendly relationship though, as he can build relationships and alter certain cutscenes.
 The Snowmobile to Macalrina Temple comes to mind.
 Depending on the players relationship with the party members, Tidus can ride with Lulu or Rikku, or the two will ride together and Tidus will drive next to Auron or Kimhari.
 A conversation will ensue that reveals tidbits about the character he's with.